 Other Funding Sources

-The intention of the GGI Pitch program is to provide some financial support for students who are participating in otherwise UNPAID (or underpaid) opportunities.
-While you are encouraged to consider other potential funding to support this internship, UChicagoGRAD will only award a stipend that brings the total support for this experience up to $4000.
+The GGI Pitch program provides some financial support for students who are participating in otherwise UNPAID (or underpaid) opportunities.
+While you are encouraged to consider other potential funding to support your internship, UChicagoGRAD will only award a stipend that brings the total support for this experience up to $6000.
 This condition does not include regular student support that you may receive unrelated to this internship.
 It does apply to funds supplied directly by the host, or by another granting unit, intended to support this experience.
-If the amount awarded from another source is less than $4000, UChicagoGRAD will award a stipend amount for the difference between these awards.
+If the amount awarded from another source is less than $6000, UChicagoGRAD will award a stipend amount for the difference between these awards.

 2019 GGI PITCH DATES